JSFoundation/TAC/README.md

-# The jQuery Foundation Collaboration Board
+# The jQuery Foundation Technical Governance

-The jQuery Foundation Collaboration Board (CB) and Technical Steering Committees (TSC) are the technical governing body of the jQuery Foundation.
+The jQuery Foundation Technical Advisory Committee (TAC) and Collaboration Boards (CB) are the technical governing body of the jQuery Foundation.
 The goals of this technical structure are to:

 1. **Separate the business aspects from the technical aspects of the Foundation.**